Jared-Chan/risc-v-cpu/doc/technical_specification.md

 Control and Status Registers (CSRs) are 32b wide registers for special purposes.
 The access to CSRs are defined in line with the "Zicsr" extension.
-Writing to read-only CSRs are not ignored and no errors are thrown.

 <table>
   <thead>